If you fly often – or even occasionally – with Delta Air Lines, the Delta SkyMiles® Gold American Express Card is worth a serious look.

 American Express and Delta have four different co-branded credit cards, ranging from a basic, free card with no benefits to a top-tier card that gets you lounge access and helps you earn Delta Medallion status.
 But if you ask us, the Delta SkyMiles Gold card is the best choice for the vast majority of travelers.

 It’s got some great perks that can quickly outweigh the card’s annual fee – most importantly, free checked baggage on each and every Delta flight.
-It’s free in the first year, as the $99 annual fee is waived until year two (see rates & fees).
-And it’s currently offering a welcome bonus of 70,000 SkyMiles after spending $2,000 in the first three months of card membership.
+The card has a $0 introductory annual fee and then just $99 each year after that (see rates & fees).
+And it’s currently offering a welcome bonus of 40,000 SkyMiles after spending $1,000 in the first three months of card membership.
+Plus, earn up to $50 back in statement credits for purchases at U.S. restaurants with your card in the first 3 months of card membership.

 We’ll break down all the benefits on the Delta SkyMiles Gold American Express Card and everything you need to know about holding the credit card.

 Click Here to learn more about the Delta SkyMiles Gold American Express Card.

 - Full Benefits of the Delta SkyMiles Gold American Express Card

 - Who Should Get the Delta SkyMiles Gold American Express Card?

 - Delta SkyMiles Gold vs. Delta SkyMiles Platinum Card?